Yourstruggle11/Chat_room/README.md

 # Chat_room
-### hello guys now full version of this chatroom app is out,
+## hello World welcome to my chat room,
-## keep it in mind the app is not fully developed yet.
+### I m uploading the full version of this aplication but to make it secure i just added a passcode if you want thn mail me for the passcode.

 # feel free to give new ideas.